pop-os/python-apt/doc/source/library/apt_pkg.rst

         There was a network error.

-.. class:: AcquireFile(owner, uri[, md5, size, descr, short_descr, destdir, destfile])
+.. class:: AcquireFile(owner, uri[, hash, size, descr, short_descr, destdir, destfile])

     Create a new :class:`AcquireFile()` object and register it with *acquire*, so it will be fetched.
 You must always keep around a reference to the